 When using this method, how can you make sure the latest data is used for the graph?
 By using a consistent procedure that includes documentation.
 Follow the same procedure each month for copying the cells from the current version of the Excel file to the data table for the graph on the appropriate slides.
 Then, update either a text box on the slide or the Slide Notes with the date and time of the update and the file name the data came from.
 That way, you, or anyone else, will know where the data came from and when it was last updated.

-If you are presenting financial information, this article explains the steps you should use to make an effective visual presentation.
+If you are presenting financial information, this page gives practical advice to make an effective visual presentation.
 If you are part of a team who presents financial or operational information to management and executives, my customized training delivers immediate ROI.
 If you have to communicate the results of analysis often, you can learn about many more ways to use Excel tables and graphs in PowerPoint with my ecourse After the Analysis: Communicating results from Excel in PowerPoint.

 If you want to link a graph from Excel to the PowerPoint slide, here are two methods to do it.
 I will describe each method, and then show a table that summarizes the differences.
 I’ll end with some recommendations of when each method should be used.